-- a new building with a first floor at the rear of the community centre with new, multifunctional spaces
+- a new building at the rear of the community centre with multi-purpose spaces

-- an new occasional child care centre for 20 children aged 0-5
+- a new occasional childcare centre for 20 children aged 0 to five

-- an expanded Balwyn Maternal and Child Health Centre (MCH), for children aged 0-4 years
+- a relocated and expanded Balwyn Maternal and Child Health Centre, for children aged 0 to school age

 - enhancements to the parkland setting and an expanded community garden